-This low maintenance, low energy, low cost home was designed in 2005 as an example of a simpler framework for future living
+This low maintenance, low energy home was designed 'towards Passivhaus' in 2005

-Healthy air and water quality is ensured by the rigorous selection of non-toxic materials, heat recovery ventilation and a whole-house water filtration system for drinking and bathing water.
-CO2 emissions are minimised with solar thermal water heating, low energy heat recovery ventilation, reasonably airtight construction, solid-core wood construction and excellent insulation.
+Healthy air and water quality was aimed at by the rigorous selection of non-toxic materials, by an early attempt at heat recovery ventilation and a whole-house water filtration system for drinking and bathing water.
+CO2 emissions were minimised with solar thermal water heating, low energy heat recovery ventilation, an early attempt at draught-proof construction (which was spoiled by doors and windows that were just of ordinary low-energy quality), solid-core wood construction and excellent insulation.

 Photography: Edward Gibbs, Peter Cook, Jefferson Smith